 We have some 3D printers that will print anything you can design.
 SketchUp is a simple modeling program that lets you create your own printable objects.

 Minecraft mods are often built using the Forge framework.
-Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 nor 10).
+Both Minecraft and Forge are written in Java and require Java 8 (will not work with Java 9 and above).
 You should also install an IDE.

 The Arduino is a small microcontroller board for electronics projects.
 To program it, you should install the open-source development environment.